Design work

 lululemon

 Adding Back in Stock alerts to the lululemon website and mobile app was the result of a six month project to identify the best and most practical way of communicating restock availability to our guests.
-Working with user research and the product owner, we used a discovery phase to understand the problem space, craft a vision, and explore solutions before moving on to the concept & validation phase, and the eventual design and development implementation.
+Working with user research and the product owner, we used a discovery phase to understand the problem space, before launching into the solution.
+After ideation and rounds of feedback, I prototyped the ideal experience which was then tested by our user researcher.
+With some minor adjustments based on usability insights, development work began.

 Mobile app UX & prototyping, Design strategy, Design system (2017-2019)